 Talk Back: “While We’re on the Subject” post-show discussion (following the matinee performance)

-Brian Parks is an American playwright whose work has been produced in New York City as well as several cities across the U.S. The plays have also been produced internationally, in London, Edinburgh, Ireland, Adelaide, Heidelberg, Berlin, Frankfurt, Cologne, and Oberzeiring, Austria.
+Brian’s plays have been produced in New York City as well as several cities across the U.S. The plays have also been staged internationally, in London, Edinburgh, Ireland, Adelaide, Heidelberg, Berlin, Frankfurt, Cologne, and Oberzeiring, Austria.
 His play Americana Absurdum helped launch the New York International Fringe Festival in 1997, where it also won the Best Writing Award.
 Americana Absurdum went on to win a Fringe First award at the 2000 Edinburgh Festival Fringe, and became one of the first plays staged at London’s Menier Chocolate Factory theater.
 His other produced plays include Enterprise, The Golfer, Goner, The Invitation, Imperial Fizz, American Poodle (Splayfoot), Suspicious Package, and Out of the Way.
 Enterprise won a Fringe First award at the 2017 Edinburgh Festival Fringe.
 Imperial Fizz has been published by Josef Weinberger, Ltd., London, and The Invitation has been published in the collection Plays and Playwrights 2010, by the New York Theater Experience, Inc. The House had its premiere at The Kitchen Theatre Company in Ithaca, New York under the artistic directorship of Rachel Lampert.
 More information available at brianparksplaywright.com.